gdibaltimore/event-templates/code-and-coffee/README.md

 Fill out this field.
 Select yourself and the location host.

 ## Automatically repeat this Meetup?
+*You may not need to change this section.*

 ![The Automatically Repeat This Meetup Section](/code-and-coffee/automatically_repeat.png)

-*You may not need to change this section.*

 Fill out this field.
 Set the event to not repeat, if necessary.

 ## Charging for this Meetup?
+*You may not need to change this section.*

 ![The Charging for This Meetup Section](/code-and-coffee/charging.png)

-*You may not need to change this section.*

 Fill out this field.
 Set the event to be free, if necessary.

 ## RSVP settings
+*You may not need to change this section.*

 ![The RSVP Settings Section](/code-and-coffee/rsvp_settings.png)

-*You may not need to change this section.*

 Fill out this field.
 Do not set an attendee limit unless space is significantly restricted.

 ## Ask question when members RSVP?
+*You do not need to change this section.*

 ![The Ask Question When Members RSVP Section](/code-and-coffee/question.png)

-*You may not need to change this section.*

 Do not fill out this field.